 What is Secure Software Development: The Gist

-Secure software development includes enabling software security (security requirements planning, designing software architecture from a security perspective, adding security features, etc.) and maintaining the security of software and the underlying infrastructure (source code review, penetration testing).
+Secure software development includes enabling software security (security requirements planning, designing a software architecture from a security perspective, adding security features, etc.) and maintaining the security of software and the underlying infrastructure (source code review, penetration testing).

 The introduction of security practices will naturally increase the time and effort required for each SDLC stage.
 For example, strict code reviews lead to up to 20-30% coding time increase in comparison with a usual software development project.
-At the same time, however, it helps to save millions in the future: the average cost of a data breach was reported to reach $3.86 million in 2020.
+At the same time, it helps save millions in the future: the average cost of a data breach was reported to reach $3.86 million in 2020.

 The number and the ‘depth’ of security measures will differ depending on the level of security you want to achieve.
-Below you can find an overview of security aspects and practices ScienceSoft commonly recommends.
+Below you can find an overview of security aspects and practices ScienceSoft commonly employs.

-At the requirements gathering stage, security specialists prepare an application risk profile.
+At the requirements gathering stage, our security specialists prepare an application risk profile.
 The document describes possible entry points for attackers and categorizes security risks by the severity level, including their impact and likelihood.

 Relying on the risk profile as well as organizational security and privacy policies and standards, regulatory requirements (e.g, of HIPAA, PCI DSS, etc.), business analysts elicit and document security and resilience requirements for future software, including:

-Stage 2.
 Software design: threat modelling, secure architecture, planning security features

 - Decomposing the planned application architecture into functional components, determining threats to each of the components.